openvinotoolkit/operator/docs/autoscaling.md

     apiVersion: intel.com/v1alpha1
 ```

-In the above example, the autoscaller will be adjusting the number of replicas in the rage from 1 to 10, based on the average CPU utilization.
+In the above example, the autoscaler will be adjusting the number of replicas in the rage from 1 to 10, based on the average CPU utilization.

 Horizontal autoscaling can be also enabled in the CLI both in Openshift and in Kubernetes:
 ```oc/kubectl autoscale --namespace ovms ModelServer model-server-sample --min=2 --max=10 --cpu-percent=50 ```